datacite/citation-widget/README.md

 # citation-widget
-Widget to generate and display a citation based on a DOI in any web page, using the Crosscite Citation Formatter.
-Optionally, add schema.org metadata to the head element of the same page.
+Widget to generate and display a citation based on a DOI in any web page, using the [Crosscite Citation Formatter](https://citation.crosscite.org/).
+Optionally adds schema.org JSON-LD metadata to the head element of the same page using [Content negotiation](https://support.datacite.org/docs/datacite-content-resolver).

+**NOTE: The code is for example purposes and is not among DataCite's officially supported tools and services.
+This code is available "as is", without guarantee that it will be maintained in the future.**

 ## Widget setup
 ### Pre-requisites